SimiaCryptus/SkyenetApps/src/main/kotlin/com/simiacryptus/skyenet/apps/compiled_documentation.md

 ## Developer Documentation for JDBCCodingApp

-The `JDBCCodingApp` class is a part of the `com.simiacryptus.skyenet.apps.coding` package, designed to integrate JDBC (Java Database Connectivity) operations within a coding assistant application.
+The `JDBCCodingApp` class is a part of the `com.simiacryptus.skyenet.apps.code` package, designed to integrate JDBC (Java Database Connectivity) operations within a coding assistant application.
 This application leverages the OpenAI API for natural language processing and a Kotlin interpreter for executing code snippets.
 It is built on top of a web application framework that provides session management, user authentication, and a web UI interface.

 ### Overview